 a.
-Bereavement leave arising from the death of a spouse/companion or child will be granted with pay up to a maximum of five (5) normally scheduled working days.
-Bereavement leave arising from a death in the immediate family, other than a spouse/companion or child, will be granted with pay up to maximum of three (3) normally scheduled working days.
+Bereavement leave arising from the death of a spouse/companion, parent or child will be granted with pay up to a maximum of five (5) normally scheduled working days.
+Bereavement leave arising from a death in the immediate family, other than a spouse/companion, parent or child, will be granted with pay up to maximum of three (3) normally scheduled working days.
 Immediate family shall include:

 spouse/companion (5 days) child (5 days)

-parent-in-law parent
+parent (5 days) parent-in-law

+sibling sibling-in-law

-sibling sibling-in-law grandparent grandchild
+grandparent grandchild

 b.
-Compassionate leave may be granted after consultation with the Manager of Human Resources and approval of the Department Head and Chief Administrative Officer.
+Compassionate leave may be granted after consultation with the Director of Human Resources and approval of the Department Head.
 Compassionate leave that extends beyond 10 business days must have the approval of the Chief Administrative Officer.